Capturing the Friedmans: Critical response

+In his review, Ebert recounted Jarecki's statement at the Sundance Film Festival that he did not know whether Arnold and Jesse Friedman were guilty of child molestation and roundly praised Jarecki for communicating this ambiguity.
+Jarecki funded Jesse Friedman's appeal and in 2014 he renewed his defense saying, "At the time, Capturing the Friedmans was celebrated for its ambiguity, but if you look at the prosecution of this case, it was an unambiguous disaster...
+If the police and the DA hadn't bullied everyone, it never would have gotten to this place.
+I care a lot about this issue of child abuse, I take it very seriously.
+That's why I feel so strongly that when there are false claims about these kinds of crimes, they really undermine the entire system."

+Criticism

-There was also a critical blacklash due to footage Jarecki left out on purpose.
+Criticism intensified as Jarecki's choice not to pursue his firm belief in the Friedmans' innocence became publicly known.
+There was also a critical backlash due to footage Jarecki left out on purpose.
 The film omitted a third defendant in the case, Ross Goldstein, a teenage neighbor who turned state's evidence and corroborated some of the children's accusations.
 Additionally, Jarecki omitted a tearful confession of guilt Jesse Friedman made from prison on Geraldo Rivera's talk show in 1989; during the interview, he also detailed how his father had molested him as a child.
+Some of the Friedmans' alleged victims and family members wrote to the Awards Committee, protesting the Academy Award for Best Documentary Feature nomination.

+Accolades

 Additional materials

 The 2003 DVD release of the film included a second DVD: "Capturing the Friedmans -- Outside the Frame".
 It included: